Carlos Manuel Arana Osorio: Presidency (1970–1974)

 In October 1971, over 12,000 students at the University of San Carlos of Guatemala went on a general strike to protest the killing of students by the security forces; they called for an end to the "state of siege."
-On 27 November 1971, the Guatemalan military responded to the upheaval with an extensive raid on the main campus of the university seeking cached weapons.
-It mobilized 800 army personnel, as well as tanks, helicopters and armored cars, for the raid.
+On 27 November 1971, the Guatemalan military responded to the upheaval with an extensive raid on the main campus of the university, seeking cached weapons.
+It mobilized 800 army personnel, tanks, helicopters, and armored cars for the raid.
 They conducted a room-to-room search of the entire campus but found no evidence or supplies.

 The "State of Siege" remained in effect until the end of 1972, when the Osorio regime announced the military defeat of the insurgency.
 The end of the "State of Siege" coincided with the forced disappearance of much of the PGT's central committee.
 In the period between January and September 1973, the Guatemalan Human Rights Commission documented the deaths and forced disappearances of 1,314 individuals by government death squads.
-The repression led to the Guatemalan government being characterized by international human rights organizations as one of the world's most repressive regimes.
-Amnesty International mentioned Guatemala as one of several countries under a human rights state of emergency, while citing "the high incidence of disappearances of Guatemalan citizens" as a major and continuing problem in its 1972–1973 annual report.
-The Guatemalan Human Rights Commission estimated 20,000 people killed or "disappeared" between 1970 and 1974 under the Arana government.
+This repression led to international human rights organizations characterizing the Guatemalan government as one of the world's most repressive regimes.
+Amnesty International mentioned Guatemala as one of several countries under a human rights state of emergency while citing "the high incidence of disappearances of Guatemalan citizens" as a significant and continuing problem in its 1972–1973 annual report.
+The Guatemalan Human Rights Commission estimated that 20,000 people were killed or "disappeared" between 1970 and 1974 under the Arana government.

-Under Arana, death squads were used not only as a counterinsurgency tactic, but as a tactic for fighting crime.
+Under Arana, death squads were used not only as a counterinsurgency tactic but as a tactic for fighting crime.
 In one incident on 13 October 1972, ten people were knifed to death in the name of a death squad known as the "Avenging Vulture."
-Guatemalan government sources told the U.S. Department of State that the "Avenging Vulture" and other similar death squads operating during the time period were a "smoke screen" for extra-legal tactics being employed by the National Police against non-political delinquents.
+Guatemalan government sources told the U.S. Department of State that the "Avenging Vulture" and other similar death squads operating during the period were a "smoke screen" for extra-legal tactics the National Police employed against non-political delinquents.
 Overall, as many as 42,000 Guatemalan civilians were killed or "disappeared" during the Mendez and Arana regimes.

 Later life

-Following his presidency, he withdrew from political life and founded a political party, Central Auténtica Nacionalista (CAN).
+Following his presidency, Arana withdrew from political life and founded a political party, Central Auténtica Nacionalista (CAN).
 The party participated in several elections but had little impact.
 He died in December 2003.